What Is Ashwagandha Root?

-Recent studies have documented amazing increases in testosterone levels.
+Recent studies on ashwagandha have documented amazing increases in testosterone levels.

-One 8 week study published in the Journal of the International Society of Sports Nutrition tested 57 healthy men between the ages of 18 – 64.
+In a recent 8 week study published in the Journal of the International Society of Sports Nutrition, 57 healthy men between the ages of 18 – 64 were tested.

 In a separate human case study, researchers gave healthy men 650 mg of Ashwagandha KSM-66 every day for 90 days and the men experienced a 17% increase in testosterone levels on average.
 (2)